RomeoSilvestri/Book/_sources/python-basics.md

 ## Strings

 Strings are sequences of characters enclosed in single or double quotes.
 They are immutable, meaning their values cannot be changed after creation.
-Strings support various operations like slicing, concatenation and formatting, making them suitable for text manipulation and data representation
+Strings support various operations like slicing, concatenation and formatting, making them suitable for text manipulation and data representation.

 **Basic Operations**